LucasNeuhausDev/InstaCats/README.md

-# Getting Started with Create React App and Redux
+# InstaCats

+InstaCats will be the next big Social Network for cat lovers the world is waiting for.
+Users can comment and like (‚meow‘) cat pics they adore.

+# Code Challenge - Landau Media

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+It uses [tailwindcss](https://tailwindcss.com/) for styling.

 ## Available Scripts